Kneria: Species

-However there is another species, known as the Southern Kneria (Kneria sp.
+In addition to this list, however, there is another possible species known: 'Southern Kneria (Kneria sp.
 'South Africa'), occurring only in the headwaters of a few tributaries of the Crocodile River, in the Inkomati River system of South Africa.
 It was initially declared a Critically Endangered species on the IUCN Red List in 2007, but it was reassessed in 30 November 2016 as Endangered.